ronenm/meteor-currency/README.md

 The package also includes few templates and helpers

 * `currencyInfo`: Displays an info about a currency.
 It works in the context of an Currency object and you can also add a `flag_url` helper (or add it as an attribute on the Currency object).
-* `currencySelector`: Create a select element with all the currencies (with highlighted currnecies first).
+* `currencySelector`: Create a select element with all the currencies (with highlighted currencies first).
 It uses internally the currencyInfo template so it can show also flags.
 * `showMoney`: Just show the reactive value (`money.get_str()`) of a Money object.

 ## License